quicwg/multipath/draft-ietf-quic-multipath.md

 packet has been sent (see {{abandon-early}}).

-When an endpoint receives a PATH_ABANDON frame, it MUST send a corresponding PATH_ABANDON frame if it has not already done so, and it MUST treat all connection identifiers received from the peer for that path as immediately retired.
-However, the endpoint should retain some knowledge of the connection identifiers sent to the peer for a short period, as specified in {{spurious-stateless-reset}}.
+When an endpoint receives a PATH_ABANDON frame, it MUST send a corresponding PATH_ABANDON frame if it has not already done so.
+It MUST stop sending any new packet on the abandoned path, and it MUST treat all connection identifiers received from the peer for that path as immediately retired.
+However, knowledge of the connection identifiers received from the peer and of the state of the number space associated to the path SHOULD be retained while packets from the peer might still be in transit, i.e., for a delay of 3 PTO after the PATH_ABANDON frame has been received from the peer, both to avoid generating spurious stateless packets as specified in
+{{spurious-stateless-reset}} and to be able to acknowledge the last packets received from the peer as specified in {{ack-after-abandon}}).

-After receiving or sending a PATH_ABANDON frame, the endpoints SHOULD promptly send ACK_MP frames to acknowledge all packets received on the path and not yet acknowledged, as specified in {{ack-after-abandon}}).
+After receiving or sending a PATH_ABANDON frame, the endpoints SHOULD promptly send MP_ACK frames to acknowledge all packets received on the path and not yet acknowledged, as specified in {{ack-after-abandon}}).
 When an endpoint finally deletes all resource associated with the path, the packets sent over the path and not yet acknowledged MUST be considered lost.

 After a path is abandoned, the Path ID MUST NOT be reused for new paths, as the Path ID is part of the nonce calculation {{multipath-aead}}.